SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-prerequisites-account-setup.md

 An AWS account must be managed by AWS Organizations.
 If an organization has not been set up, there is no requirement to do so immediately.
 When IAM Identity Center is enabled, a choice will be provided to allow AWS to create an organization.

 If AWS Organizations has already been set up, it is recommended to ensure that all features are enabled.
-For more information, see [Enabling all features in your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) in the AWS Organizations User Guide.
+For more information, see <a href="https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html" target="_blank">Enabling all features in your organization</a> in the AWS Organizations User Guide.

 To enable IAM Identity Center, signing in to the AWS Management Console using the credentials of the AWS Organizations management account is necessary.
 IAM Identity Center cannot be enabled while signed in with credentials from an AWS Organizations member account.
-For more information, see [Creating and managing an AWS Organization](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org.html) in the AWS Organizations User Guide.
+For more information, see <a href="http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org.html" target="_blank">Creating and managing an AWS Organization</a> in the AWS Organizations User Guide.

 ---